VinhKietLa/reactPortfolio/README.md

 ## Contact

-If you have any questions, please do not hesitate to contact me via email at kietla@live.co.uk :)
+If you have any questions, please do not hesitate to contact me via email at kietla@live.co.uk or via linkedin :)